A controversial Confederate statue with its back to the north was removed in historic Old Town Alexandria

-(CNN)Crews in historic Old Town Alexandria quickly removed a bronze statue of a Confederate soldier named "Appomattox" Tuesday morning.
+(CNN)Crews in historic Old Town Alexandria quickly removed a bronze statue of a Confederate soldier named "Appomattox" on Tuesday morning.

 The memorial was erected in 1889 to honor Confederate soldiers from the Virginia city and stands with its arms crossed and back to the north.
-It is one of many controversial Confederate monuments nationwide that has faced repeated demands for removal.
+It is one of many controversial Confederate monuments nationwide that have faced repeated demands for removal.

-Alexandria's Mayor, Justin Wilson, tweeted photos of the statue's removal Tuesday morning saying, "Alexandria, like all great cities, is constantly changing and evolving."
+Alexandria Mayor Justin Wilson, tweeted photos of the statue's removal, saying, "Alexandria, like all great cities, is constantly changing and evolving."

 A spokesperson for the city told CNN in a statement that "the owner of the statue (United Daughters of the Confederacy) notified the City yesterday that they would remove the statue this morning."